robtweed/node-mdb/README.md

 - GetAttributes
 - DeleteAttributes

+None of these APIs currently support the NextToken mechanism.
+All matching records will be returned.

-Select can be used, but the only expression that is accepted at present is:
+Select can be used, but the only expression that is executed within node-mdb at present is:

       Select * from [yourDomainName]

+However, provided you are also running the legacy version of M/DB (ie the MDB.m routine should be present), all other Select expressions can be optionally handled by the legacy version, in which case node-mdb will provide full Select functionality as per SimpleDB.

 The Bulk APIs have not yet been implemented.

 Future versions will add these missing APIs and extend the capabilities of the Select API.